-Each year, CLI offers several course development grants of $1000 to support faculty in the process of designing community learning courses–whether revising an existing course or creating a new one.
-This grant is available to all teaching faculty on tenure-track or renewable appointments, including new hires, and the funds may be used to support work in syllabus revision, project site identification, and/or collaboration among faculty, community partners and CLI staff.
+Each year, Community Learning offers several Course Development Grants of $1000 to support faculty in the process of designing community learning courses–whether revising an existing course or creating a new one.
+Eligibility is open to all faculty on tenure-track or renewable appointments, including new hires who will begin in the fall.
 We especially encourage newer Trinity faculty to apply.

-- Title of course, one-paragraph catalog description, and semester to be offered
+- Course title, one-paragraph catalog description, and semester to be offered

-- Type of students who you will teach (e.g., majors, non-majors; intro or upper-level) and projected course enrollment.
+- Projected enrollment and types of students (e.g., majors, non-majors; intro or upper-level)

-- What is the nature of the community learning activities that students will engage in?
+- What kinds of community learning activities will students engage in?

 - Who might be your community partner(s) or types of partner(s)?

-- How will the community learning component connect with major themes in your course?
+- How will community learning connect with major themes in your course?

 - A simple budget: Show how the $1,000 grant would be spent.
 You may request a faculty stipend to support additional work, or payment for a community consultant or student teaching assistant, or specific expenses or equipment, or any combination of the above.